gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 implicitly model other drivers of species distribution, among which species interactions and functional niche.
-Integrating those factors might prove more difficult given our dataset and our focus Warblers species, as no appropriate information on their interaction is available to our knowledge.
-Joint species distribution models (JSDMs) might be an interesting way to encompass those, as they attempt to model species cooccurence, rather than the distribution of single species distributions [@PollTing14].
+Integrating those factors might prove more difficult given our dataset and our focus Warblers species, as no appropriate information on their interaction is available, to our knowledge.
+Joint species distribution models (JSDMs) might be an interesting way to encompass those, as they attempt to model species co-occurrence, rather than the distribution of single species [@PollTing14].
 A different taxonomic group and data datasets could also be used with more details on interactions could also be used, though having a method that can be applied to any taxonomic group would be more interesting.
 Yet, such an approach might prove to be beyond the scope of the present